Power Wheelchairs for ALS |

-If you have significantly limited physical mobility, the following motorized devices—operated by hand controls—provide greater freedom of movement.
+If you have significantly limited physical mobility, the following motorized devices can provide greater freedom of movement.

 Medicare will pay for only one power mobility device every five years, so it is extremely important that you plan strategically if you may need the $20,000+ high-end power chair.
 Read payment details for each device carefully.